 As you’d expect, all other purchases earn 1 point per dollar spent.
 However, with so many merchants now accepting mobile wallets like Apple Pay both online and in-store, you may find yourself earning 3 points per dollar spent more often than not.

 Unfortunately, U.S. Bank doesn’t have any transfer partners.
-However, you can use your points at 1.5 cents per point in value towards any travel purchase.
-You can redeem these points by charging travel purchases to your card and “erasing” the charges through the U.S. Bank website or via an automated text message service.
+However, you can redeem your Altitude points at 1.5 cents per point in value towards any travel purchase by charging travel purchases to your card and “erasing” the charges through the U.S. Bank website or via an automated text message service.

 Which General Travel Card is Right For You?